scytherswings/Plex-Board/README.md

 ![all](http://i.imgur.com/9JWlycL.png)

+## System Requirements

+You should have enough space to allow logs and an image cache, so I wouldn't recommend using on a system with less that 1GB free HDD space.

+Rails can probably run on 512MB of RAM fine and CPU usage will vary.
+You can probably get away with a single core, but dual core may run smoother.

 ## Install Instructions - for testing, not production

 These instructions have been tested on a fresh install of Ubuntu 14.04 as of 10/16/2015.